Semi-infinite orbits in affine flag varieties and homology of affine Springer fibers: Combinatorics of affine Weyl groups

 \end{Lem}

-\begin{proof} (a) By induction, it is enough to show that for every $s\in S$ we have $sw'<sw''$.
-By \re{border}(b), it is enough to show that $w'<sw'$ if and only if $w''<sw''$.
+\begin{proof} (a) By induction, it is enough to show that for every element $s\in S$ we have $sw'<sw''$.
+By Section~\re{border}(b), it is enough to show that $w'<sw'$ if and only if $w''<sw''$.
 Let $u\in W$ be such that $C=u(C_0)$.
-Then it follows from \re{border}(e) that each condition $w'<sw'$ and $w''<sw''$ is equivalent to $u<su$.
+Then it follows from Section~\re{border}(e) that each condition $w'<sw'$ and $w''<sw''$ is equivalent to $u<su$.